opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 -#  Display the source image and the result matrix.
 Draw a rectangle around the highest possible
     matching area:
     @snippet samples/java/tutorial_code/ImgProc/tutorial_template_matching/MatchTemplateDemo.java imshow

 @end_toggle

+@add_toggle_python

+-#  Declare some global variables, such as the image and template, as well as the
+    match method and the window names:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py global_variables
+-#  Load the source image and template:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py load_image
+-#  Create the windows to show the results:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py create_windows
+-#  Create the Trackbar to enter the kind of matching method to be used.
+When a change is detected
+    the callback function **MatchingMethod** is called.
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py create_trackbar
+-#  Wait until user exits the program.
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py wait_key
+-#  Let's check out the callback function.
+First, it makes a copy of the source image:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py copy_source
+-#  Perform the template matching operation:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py match_template
+    the arguments are naturally the input image **I**, the template **T** and the match_method (given by the Trackbar)
+-#  We normalize the results:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py normalize
+-#  We localize the minimum and maximum values in the result matrix **R** by using **cv2.minMaxLoc()**
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py best_match
+    the function calls as arguments:

+    -   **result:** The source array
+    -   **minVal** and **maxVal:** Variables to save the minimum and maximum values in **result**
+    -   **minLoc** and **maxLoc:** The Point locations of the minimum and maximum values in the array.

+-#  For the first two methods ( TM_SQDIFF and MT_SQDIFF_NORMED ) the best match are the lowest
+    values.
+For all the others, higher values represent better matches.
+So, we save the corresponding value in the **matchLoc** variable:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py match_loc
+-#  Display the source image and the result matrix.
+Draw a rectangle around the highest possible
+    matching area:
+    @snippet samples/python/tutorial_code/imgProc/match_template/match_template.py imshow

+@end_toggle